 The legendary car trials that have captured the public’s imagination since the ‘round Australia’ Trials of the 1950s, could have reached the end of the dusty Outback road.

-The Event Director of Australia’s only remaining marathon gravel special stage rally, Philip Bernadou, has announced that this year’s Classic Outback Trial to be run from November 1-7, will be his last.
+The Event Director of Australia’s only remaining marathon gravel special stage rally, Philip Bernadou, has announced that the next Classic Outback Trial to be run from March 7 to 13 2021, will be his last.

 Citing the shrinking Australian Outback and the expected difficulties in accessing suitable locations, Bernadou said the task of creating a quality motoring event in inland Australia had “just become too hard”.